Yiting687691/TracyWidomBeta.jl/README.md

-Compute the cumulative distribution function (CDF) and probability density function (PDF) of the Tracy-Widom distribution for arbitrary β>0.
+Compute the cumulative distribution function (CDF) and probability density function (PDF) of the Tracy-Widom distribution for arbitrary β>0 using finite-difference and Fourier spectral methods.

 This respository contains the code for: https://doi.org/10.3842/SIGMA.2024.005